Australia’s upstream M&A market is hotting up

 But this is a difficult time to sell.
 Oil price volatility is inevitably making price discovery a challenge, with buyer-seller spreads still wide apart.
 The buyer pool lacks depth.
 And of course, uncertainty over the pace of economic recovery and the energy transition are transforming corporate and investor attitudes towards upstream investment.

-I spoke with David Low, Senior Analyst, Australasia Upstream Research, about what else may be coming to the market, the potential buyers and what it means for the Australian corporate landscape.
+So, what else may be coming to the market, who are the potential buyers and what does it mean for the Australian corporate landscape?

 Big deals being done, with more to follow

 Eni’s Australian upstream portfolio, Chevron’s stake in the North West Shelf JV and BHP’s Bass Strait position are all now on the market and we expect more assets will follow.
 We identify a diverse range of opportunities – cash-generative LNG stakes, pre-FID growth projects and late-life oil assets – as potential divestment candidates.
 Combined, over US$27 billion of Australasian upstream assets could soon be on the market.

 BHP’s portfolio is a perfect example.
 The company made its strategic intentions clear when it announced the sale of its Bass Strait stake – the focus is now on high-margin, advantaged growth projects.
 But Bass Strait may not be its only Australian asset to be divested.
 In fact, BHP’s entire Australian portfolio could be on the block.

 Considering the allocation of capital across BHP’s diversified resources portfolio, the high capex, low-margin pre-FID Scarborough project looks challenging.
 Same with its stake in the mature NWS JV, with its looming large-scale life-extension capex.
 If these two assets are put up for sale, then BHP’s mid-to-late life Pyrenees oil area and Macedon gas field will also go.